 On the second day, the eagles return to competition in an event that calls for them to land on a Shirga—an animal skin of either fox or rabbit.
 The eagle that seizes upon a Shirga in the area rated a high number will thereby earn a high score.

-Meanwhile the Kazakh game of Kizguar will start.
+Meanwhile, the Kazakh game of Kizguar will start.
 This is a game where a girl on a horse is chased by a boy on a horse; once the boy catches up, he will kiss the girl’s cheek.
 In return, the girl will chase the boy with a whip, whipping the boy.

 Another Kazak traditional game that is thrilling to watch is the Tenge ilu (which translates to snatching coin), in which a horseman will snatch small items from the ground while riding a horse.
-The items will decrease in sizes as the game goes on—starting from horse whips down to a coin that is wrapped in a red cloth.
+The items will decrease in size as the game goes on—starting from horse whips down to a coin that is wrapped in a red cloth.
 Everyone has a single chance to grab these items.
 The person who successfully snatches them without failing will keep on progressing until by elimination there is a winner.

 Finally, the game that is most eagerly watched is Kokbar—a game that combines elements of tug-of-war and capture-the-flag.
 Played on horseback using an animal skin, the object is to seize the skin and successfully pull it into the ring of the opposing team.
 Teams consisting of five members compete against each other.

-Throughout the festival there is no shortage of food sold at the festival at an array of stalls—including skewered lamb and khuushuur (local flat fried dumplings).
+Throughout the Golden Eagle Festival, there is no shortage of food sold at the festival at an array of stalls—including skewered lamb and khuushuur (local flat-fried dumplings).
 Coffee and other western snacks have become commonly offered of late.
 Visitors to this spectacular event also have the chance to support traditional local artisans who sell their distinct handicrafts—including embroidered hats and jackets, decorative felt bags, and striking handwoven rugs.

-The festival received international attention upon release of the 2016 documentary The Eagle Huntress, the riveting story of Aishol-pan, a 13-year-old Kazakh girl from Mongolia training to become a master eagle hunter, carrying on the traditions of her ancestors.
+The festival received international attention upon the release of the 2016 documentary The Eagle Huntress, the riveting story of Aishol-pan, a 13-year-old Kazakh girl from Mongolia training to become a master eagle hunter, carrying on the traditions of her ancestors.
 She is part of a new generation of nomadic youth naturally drawn to the centuries-old customs of her people and embracing the connection with their roots and the wild.

 Join us on a tour of Mongolia centered around journeying to witness the annual competition among the top Kazakh eagle hunters as they test their birds’ speed, agility, and accuracy.
 We offer two trips in which you can experience the eagle hunters of Mongolia at the Golden Eagle Festival or In Search of Dragons and Eagles.